pattiey/CD8_clustering/README.md

 Using the sample data and the parameters specified in the Snakefile, here are the plots produced by the workflow.

 The K Nearest Neighbours clustering found four distinct clusters.
-Using this clustering, one could then perform further analysis to find the corresponding CD8+ cell subtype for each cluster in order to extract information about the cellular composition of the experimental samples.
+Using this clustering, one could then perform further analysis to find the corresponding CD8+ cell subtype for each cluster in order to extract information about the cellular composition and immuno-landscape of the experimental samples.

 ### Principal Component Plot